yoctoyotta1024/CLEO/README.md

 # CLEO
 CLEO is Clara Bayley's implementation of a superdroplet model.
-The name, CLEO, is a reference to Cleopatra, it is also an acronym: CLEO = Clouds in a Lagrangian Exascale superdroplet-mOdel (except that it's not yet exascale...).
+The name, CLEO, is a reference to Cleopatra, it is also an acronym - currently CLEO = Clouds in a Lagrangian Exascale superdroplet-mOdel (except that it's not yet exascale...).